GoogleCloudPlatform/java-docs-samples/bigtable/beam/change-streams/README.md

 ## Song rank

 This example keeps track of songs listened to and gets the top 5 songs over a period.
-The top 5 songs are outputted to standard out and files which can be local or on Google Cloud Storage.
+The top 5 songs are output to standard out and files which can be local or on Google Cloud Storage.

 1. Create a Bigtable instance or use an existing one